 For most people, sciatica responds very well to conservative care, including chiropractic.
 Keeping in mind that sciatica is a symptom and not a stand-alone medical condition, treatment plans will often vary depending on the underlying cause of the problem.

 Chiropractic offers a non-invasive (non-surgical), drug-free treatment option.
 The goal of chiropractic care is to restore spinal movement, thereby improving function while decreasing pain and inflammation.
-Depending on the cause of the sciatica, a chiropractic treatment plan may cover several different treatment methods, including but not limited to spinal adjustments, ice/heat therapy, ultrasound, TENS, and rehabilitative exercises.
+Depending on the cause of the sciatica, a chiropractic treatment plan may cover several different treatment methods, including but not limited to spinal adjustments, myofascial treatments, ice/heat therapy, ultrasound, TENS, and rehabilitative exercises.

 An Ounce of Prevention Is Worth a Pound of Cure